Effective Puppy Crate Training Schedule

 If you follow the training program for 2 to 4 months, you will have a 6-8 month old dog that no longer potties inside the house and only plays with his own chew toys.
 At this point, you can start letting you puppy roam around the house (supervised) more and more time, leave the gate of the crate always open in case your dog wants to rest inside the crate.

-Eventually, your dog can live freely with you inside the house and only use the crate for rest time, a safe space (for when guests are home) and for travel or other needed occasion.
+Eventually, your dog can live freely with you inside the house and only use the crate for rest time, a safe space (for when guests are home) and for travel or other needed occasions.

 Never leave a puppy inside a crate longer than 3 hours.